• Skip to primary navigation

 Protein banana nut bread

-For best results, don't sub other types of protein powder and don't use sugar substitutes.
+For best results, don't sub other types of protein powder or flour, and don't use sugar substitutes.

 a sunlit bitten piece of protein banana bread being pulled off a stack, with a banana in the background.